-The Department of Commerce, in response to a Salt Lake Tribune records request, said only one person, Kelly Scott, had sought to have his case files removed from the Internet.
-The division alleged in 2007 that Scott offered seminars to seniors promising them 7 percent returns on certain retirement investments, misrepresenting various aspects of the service.
+The Department of Commerce, in response to a Salt Lake Tribune records request, said only one person had sought to have his case files removed from the Internet.
+The division alleged in 2007 that the man offered seminars to seniors promising them 7 percent returns on certain retirement investments, misrepresenting various aspects of the service.

 Stephenson acknowledged he was approached by a constituent, but said fellow lawmakers have heard similar complaints from others, and his concerns are not about one person.